nounsDAO/nouns-tech/payment-in-stablecoins/README.md

 Rules:

-- Reverts if Chainlink's latest price timestamp is older than `TIMEOUT`
+- Reverts if Chainlink's latest price timestamp is older than `STALE_AFTER`

 ### Implementation